prmeyn/QrCodeGenerator/README.md

 # QrCodeGenerator
-An endpoint to generate QR codes from a string value
+An endpoint to generate QR codes from a string value.